 The land and on-farm buildings, equipment, manure processing and handling facilities, and practices which contribute to the production, preparation and marketing of crops, aqua culture, and livestock and livestock products as a commercial enterprise, including commercial horse boarding operations, on-farm markets and sales, timber processing, compost, mulch or other biomass crops and the management and processing farm woodland as further defined in NYS AML 25-aa, Section 305.
+A customary agricultural use shall not be considered gardens or raising of animals for personal use.
 Notwithstanding the above, a 'customary agricultural use' shall not include the cultivation of a garden for personal, non-commercial purposes, or the raising of domesticated animals intended to be kept as household pets or companion animals.
+Ordinarily, the raising of crops, livestock or poultry, fruit or fur-bearing animals.
+Where interpretation is required to determine whether a particular activity constitutes a customary agricultural use, the Board of Appeals shall consider whether said type of activity is traditional in the Town of Waterford and is recognized as an agricultural pursuit by a government agency or by an agricultural bureau.